San Diego National Association of Hispanic Nurses

 Section 1.
 COMPOSITION:

 Section 2.
-Duties
+DUTIES

 a.
 The Board shall manage all affairs of SDNAHN.
 The Board may delegate its authority as it deems appropriate and is not in conflict with these By-laws.

 b.
-All officers shall deliver to successors all books, papers, and records covering all transactions occurring during their respective two (2) term of office within thirty (30) days of completion of term of office, or resignation.
+All officers shall deliver to successors all books, papers, and records covering all transactions occurring during their respective term of office within thirty (30) days of completion of term of office, or resignation.

 c.
-The Board shall fill any vacancy on the Board
+The Board shall fill any vacancy on the Board.

 d.
 The Board shall meet at least quarterly, or at the call of the President.